|

 ⇒Reference note about Naming of Kaido

-Kisoji is surrounded by huge mountains : in the place near Niekawa
+▲Kisoji is surrounded by huge mountains : in the place near Niekawa

-The picture above : Torii-ridge
+The picture above : Torii-ridge is drawing behind Narai-town.

-The picture right : Such a scene recall us
+The picture right : Such a scene recall us the feature of the road in thold days.

 In the whole Nakasendo the zone from Niekawa to Magome is Kisoji in a narrow sense.
 There have been 11 Stage-Towns, i.e. Niekawa, Narai, Yabuhara, Miyanokoshi, Fukushima, Agematsu, Suhara, Nojiri, Midono, Tsumago, Magome.